YosysHQ/apicula/readme.md

 /gowin/installation/Programmer/bin/programmer_cli --device $DEVICE --run 2 --fsFile /path/to/pack.fs
 ```

-**Warning**: Do not program the bitstream to flash (`--run 5`) unless you know what you are doing.
-Current defaults use all dual-use pins as I/O, possibly leaving you unable to repgrogram your device easily.

 Other devices are currently not supported.
 Read on to learn how to contribute other devices.

 ## Status